seisvelasK/Diary/2020/January/Week 1/Onboarding.md

 * All those hackerzzz 90's looking sites on Tor and clearnet with lots of tools.
 Jacob can maybe be helpful.
 * Look into online CTF's :).

 Naturally I'll be narrowing these down as I focus and find what has the greatest payoff.
 What really matters to me is to not become too much of a gamer.
 I don't want to be a CTF wargame master who can't actually touch anything running in production.
+That said, I very well could make a todo list of CTF's and wargames to hack and blog each one.
+Every three wargames I do a real hack as well.
+Idk.
+Something like that.
+The problem is I know nothing: I need to spend lots of times on games and playing with vulns and learning base skills.
+Setting up my lab and making friends (potentially hardest part).
+Paying for that MentorCruise guy could be of real value here.

+In the meantime I *really* need to go learn Redux.
+The great thing is that my webdev time is not fully wasted towards my appsec dream.
+Afterall, I'll be mostly reviewing web dev code as an appsec prof.

 # ~~Google~~ Ksquare Hire